Variable Elliptic Structures on the Plane: Transport Dynamics, Rigidity, and Function Theory: Introduction

 Once this perspective is adopted, a basic and unavoidable question arises: \emph{what does it mean to differentiate the imaginary unit?} Unlike the classical theory, where $i$ is constant by definition, the variable framework forces the derivatives $i_x$ and $i_y$ to appear.
 These derivatives are not auxiliary objects: they are well--defined algebra--valued sections whose algebraic resolution is determined entirely by the structure polynomial.
 In particular, the differentiation of $i$ is meaningful before any notion of holomorphicity or Cauchy--Riemann equation is introduced.

 A central quantity emerging from this differentiation is the intrinsic combination

 This expression appears universally once the structure varies.
 It measures the incompatibility between differentiation in the base variables and multiplication in the fibers.
-As a consequence, it simultaneously governs the inhomogeneity of generalized Cauchy--Riemann systems and the failure of the Leibniz rule for the natural first--order operators associated with the variable structure.
-These phenomena are not imposed by analytic assumptions; they are forced by the geometry of the moving algebra itself.
+As a consequence, it governs the inhomogeneity of generalized Cauchy--Riemann systems for the natural first--order operators associated with the variable structure.
+This phenomenon is not imposed by analytic assumptions; it is forced by the geometry of the moving algebra itself.

 A first major outcome of the theory is that the variability of the structure coefficients $(\alpha,\beta)$ is governed by a transport law that is intrinsic and unavoidable.
 By differentiating the structure reduction and eliminating the derivatives of $i$, the evolution of $(\alpha,\beta)$ can be expressed in terms of the spectral parameter